Adventure racing

 Adventure racing (also called expedition racing) is typically a multidisciplinary team sport involving navigation over an unmarked wilderness course with races extending anywhere from two hours up to two weeks in length.
 Some races offer solo competitions as well.
 The principal disciplines in adventure racing include trekking, mountain biking, and paddling although races can incorporate a multitude of other disciplines including climbing, abseiling, horse riding, skiing and white water rafting.
-Teams generally vary in gender mix and in size from two to five competitors, however, the premier format is considered to be mixed-gender teams of four racers.
+Teams generally vary in gender and in size from two to five competitors, however, the main format is considered to be mixed-gender teams of four racers.
 There is typically no suspension of the clock during races, irrespective of length; elapsed competition time runs concurrently with real-time, and competitors must choose if or when to rest.

 Origin

-The roots of adventure racing are deep and people debate the origin of the modern adventure race.
+The roots of adventure racing are deep and the origin of the modern adventure race is debatable.
 Some point to the two-day Karrimor International Mountain Marathon, first held in 1968 as the birth of modern adventure racing.
 The Karrimor Marathon required two-person teams to traverse mountainous terrain while carrying all the supplies required to support themselves through the double-length marathon run.

 In 1980, the Alpine Ironman was held in New Zealand.
-Individual competitors ran, paddled, and skied to a distant finish line.
-Later that year, the Alpine Ironman's creator, Robin Judkins launched the better-known Coast to Coast race, which involved most of the elements of modern adventure racing: trail running, cycling and paddling.
-Australia's 2-day WildTrek ran from 1981 through 2005.
+Individual competitors ran, paddled, and skied toward a distant finish line.
+Later that year, the Alpine Ironman's creator, Robin Judkins launched the better-known Coast to Coast race.
+This involved most of the elements of modern adventure racing: trail running, cycling and paddling.
+Australia's two-day WildTrek ran from 1981 through 2005.

 Independently in 1982, the first expedition-length adventure race, a week-long, North American event called the Alaska Mountain Wilderness Classic debuted.
-The Classic involved wilderness travel—no roads, no pack animals, and no support team to carry food and equipment from start to finish—with less than 50 of its 150-mile length on a trail.
-It continues today, changing courses every 3 years.
+It involved wilderness travel—no roads, no pack animals, and no support team to carry food and equipment from start to finish—with less than 50 of its 150-mile length on a trail.
+It continues today, changing courses every three years.